-Play therapy helps children communicate in their most natural language…PLAY!
-Just like adults, children need help coping with and explaining their feelings and experiences.
-Adults usually use talk therapy to communicate and process how they are feeling, but children simply don’t know how to explain with words, although they can express themselves through play.
-As a Certified Play Therapist, I have learned to interpret the meaning of play of children and teens by observing how they express their play in a safe and consistent environment.
+A Play Therapist will use play to help children and teens to communicate in their most natural language…PLAY!
+Just like adults, children need help coping with and explaining their feelings, concerns and experiences.
+Adults usually use talk therapy to communicate and process how they are feeling, but children communicate and express themselves more easily through play.
+Play Therapists are trained to interpret the meaning of the play of children and teens by observing how they express their play in a safe and consistent environment.

-If your child is experiencing any emotions or behaviors that you do not understand, or do not know how to handle, please do not hesitate to contact me to see if Play Therapy is a good fit for your child or teen.
+If your child or teen is experiencing any emotions or behaviors that you do not understand, or do not know how to handle, please do not hesitate to contact us to schedule an initial consultation with a Play Therapist.